jrsearles/SandBoxr/README.md

 Allows `debugger` statements to be used.
 When enabled a `debugger` statement is generated when the statement is hit.
 (Otherwise `debugger` statements are ignored.)

-### API
+## API

-`SandBoxr.createEnvironment()`: Create an execution environment.
+`SandBoxr.createEnvironment(): Environment` - Create an execution environment.
 Returns an Environment instance.

-`SandBoxr.create(AST: node, Object: options - optional)`: Create a new sandbox, optionally passing in options.
+`SandBoxr.create(node: AST, options: object?): SandBox` - Create a new sandbox, optionally passing in options.
 Returns a Sandbox instance.

+#### Sandbox
-`SandBox.prototype.execute(Environment: env - optional)`: Executes the node using the provided environment.
+`SandBox.prototype.execute(env: Environment?): ObjectType|Promise` - Executes the node using the provided environment.
 If no environment is provided a new one is created using the provided options.
 The function will return the result of the execution.
 If async code is executed a Promise will be returned that will resolve to the execution result.

-`SandBox.prototype.resolve(Environment: env - optional)`: Resolve calls the execute method but always returns a promise.
+`SandBox.prototype.resolve(env: Environment?): Promise` - Resolve calls the execute method but always returns a promise.

+#### Environment

+`Envionment.init(options: object?): void` - Initializes the environment using the optionally provided options.

+`Environment.prototype.createVariable(key: string, kind: string = "var"): Reference` - Creates a new variable binding in the current scope.
+The kind argument is optional and indicates the kind of binding that is created.
+Available options are "var" (the default), "let", "const", "function", and "class".
+Returns a Reference.

+`Environment.prototype.getVariable(key: string): Reference` - Traverses up the scope chain, returning the matching variable Reference if found. (`null` if the variable is not found.)

+`Environment.prototype.isStrict(): boolean` - Returns a boolean indicating whether the current scope is in strict mode or not.

+#### Reference
+`Reference.prototype.getValue(): ObjectType` - Returns the value of the reference.
+The return type is ObjectType.

+`Reference.prototype.setValue(value: ObjectType, throwOnError: boolean = false): boolean` - Sets the value of the reference.
+Returns a boolean indicating whether the operation failed or succeeded.
+(If `throwOnError` is true a failed operation will throw.)

+`Reference.prototype.delete(): boolean` - Deletes the reference from the current scope (or object if a property reference).
+Returns a boolean indicating whether the operation passed.

+#### ObjectFactory
+An instance of an ObjectFactory is attached to the environment as `objectFactory`.
+This factory is used to create instances.

+`ObjectFactory.prototype.createPrimitive(value: any): ObjectType` - Creates an instance based on the primitive value passed in.

+`ObjectFactory.prototype.create(type: string, value: any?): ObjectType` - Creates an instance of the given type, and uses the primitive value if passed in.

+`ObjectFactory.prototype.createArray(elements: Array<ObjectType>?): ArrayType` - Creates an array instance and populates it with the provided elements if passed in.

+`ObjectFactory.prototype.createObject(ctor: FunctionType|null?): FunctionType` - Creates an object instance.
+If a constructor function is provided, the prototype is set using that function.
+If `null` is passed in the object will be created with no prototype.
+If no object is passed in the default Object prototype is used.

 #### Extending available APIs

 To add additional objects or functions into the execution function, create the environment and add them: